-Within the St Marys RSL Club, our local Sub-Branch has developed a memorial display along the full extent of the main corridor to the club’s auditorium.
-This display is designed to memorialise the culture, traditions and achievements of Australia’s military forces, with particular focus on local contributions.
+Within the St Marys Diggers and Band Club, our local Sub-Branch has developed a memorial display along the full extent of the main corridor to the club's auditorium.
+This display is designed to memorialise the culture, traditions and achievements of Australia's military forces, with particular focus on local contributions.

 The Corridor, linking the café to the Auditorium, features a visual display, representing each major area of conflict; a map depicting all peacekeeping operations involving Australian service personnel; three TV screens presenting ever-changing slide-shows of a military nature; three re-vamped display cabinets containing a wide range of military memorabilia; a computer providing ready access to a broad selection of unique information; and light background music from the various conflict eras together with an audio description of the Corridor layout.

 Some 60 years since the ceasefire in 1953, forty-three of Australia's military personnel remain Missing-in-Action somewhere in North Korea.
 Thanks to the untiring work of the Korean War Veterans Association, and the generosity of Mark Beech from Guardian Funerals, a bronze plaque listing the 43 names of the missing, has been graciously received by the Sub-Branch at a presentation on 9 September 2013.
 We will shortly look to include the plaque within the Corridor of Honour, in the vicinity of our existing representation of Korean War action.